 That's all the evidence Alex has to back up Putin's legitimate claim that Ukraine is a puppet of Soros and the West.

-But that's the left always doing whatever they want.
+Doesn't mean I agree with it, doesn't mean I like it, but that's the left always doing whatever they want.

 And now here's Biden just a couple days ago not knowing who he is.

-So yeah, like prior to this, Alex was claiming that he's going to show the Ukrainian argument and the Russian and the NATO side, but then he just played the Soros and Biden clips, the conspiracy shit we just talked about, just trying to justify the argument that Russia is cool to invade, and then he says that, which is clearly making more justifications.
+So, yeah, like prior to this, Alex was claiming that he's going to show the Ukrainian argument and the Russian and the NATO side.

 Alex is trying really hard to do literally everything in his power to create the feeling in his audience that this invasion was absolutely justified and everything Putin does is good.

-While occasionally saying that, yeah, I don't condone this, because he wants to have plausible deniability.
+While occasionally saying that, yeah, I don't condone this.

-It's probably a really good strategy on his part, since he's evoking the feeling that he wants in his audience, and he's supporting Putin's agenda, while at the same time creating a number of clips where he's saying that he isn't in favor of this.
+It's probably a really good strategy on his part since he's evoking the feeling that he wants in his audience and he's supporting Putin's agenda while at the same time creating a number of clips where he's saying that he isn't in favor of this.

-He's leaving a paper trail of things he can take out of context and put in a compilation that people will be tricked by in the future.
+If he ever needs to pretend that he was against the invasion in the future, he's leaving a paper trail of things he can take out of context and put in a compilation that people will be tricked by in the future.

 And I understand we've been raised in a country that's been so free and so open that we're domesticated and don't get how much danger we're in.